apache/qpid-site/input/releases/qpid-dispatch-master/index.md

 smoother experience, see the [current stable release]({{current_dispatch_release_url}}/index.html).

-This content was generated at 11:21  on Tuesday, 28 November 2017.
+This content was generated at 07:00  on Saturday, 28 April 2018.

 </div>